 Star Wars characters such as R2-D2, Darth Vader, Boba Fett, and C-3PO all don futuristic, android gear, which would meld perfectly with the sensitive machinery in your kid’s ears.
 Princess Leia’s hair buns are a great cover for a kid who is shyer about her hearing aid.
 Most of these costumes are available at larger shops.
 One mom turned her kid’s hearing aid itself into a superhero!

 For the fantasy-lover, there is no shortage of characters in Lord of the Rings and the Harry Potter series with fantastical ears.
-From the hobbits to the elves in LOTR to Dobby the house-elf in the Potter series, you can fashion their pointy ears out of paper, and if you find yourself wanting a realistic look, there is a handy tutorial here. on how to make re-useable elf ears.
+From the hobbits to the elves in LOTR to Dobby the house-elf in the Potter series, you can fashion their pointy ears out of paper.

 When crafting these ears, you will be able to customize the mold to fit around your kid’s ear without taking away from the hearing aid’s receiver.
 Cloaks, satchels, and loose trousers and shirts are easy to repurpose from items at home – use an old wool blanket for a cloak and turn an old tote bag into a little pouch for your little one.